tanmayiitj/DAI-Project/README.md

 ```

-In batch usage the map file is expected to have same name as image file but inside './maps' directory
+In batch usage the map file is expected to have same name as image file but inside './maps' directory.
-To generate map see this https://github.com/iamaaditya/image-compression-cnn/blob/master/generate_map.py

 ### Without map
 To use without a map, pass in '-disable_map' argument, e.g: